Image credit: Omar Flores Unsplash

 This early work inspired a flurry of combinatorial discovery studies that greatly increased the breadth and depth of the technique for rapid synthesis and property screening of huge libraries semiconductors, photovoltaic, lithium ion battery and fuel cell materials, catalysts and electrocatalysts, thermoelectrics, transparent conducting oxides, photo- and electroluminescent, and hydrogen storage materials.[1,2]

-The figure shows a quaternary combinatorial discovery library of metal oxide based phosphors observed under ambient (left) and 254 nm (right) light made by shadow mask physical vapor deposition sputtering onto a silicon wafer with annealing at 1000°C in Ar of Ga2O3, Gd2O3, SiO2, ZnO and Y2O3 doped with CeO2, EuF3, Tb4O7, Ag, TiO2, and Mn3O4.
+A figure in this linked study shows a quaternary combinatorial discovery library of metal oxide based phosphors observed under ambient (left) and 254 nm (right) light made by shadow mask physical vapor deposition sputtering onto a silicon wafer with annealing at 1000°C in Ar of Ga2O3, Gd2O3, SiO2, ZnO and Y2O3 doped with CeO2, EuF3, Tb4O7, Ag, TiO2, and Mn3O4.

 Some of these combinatorial studies went beyond just optimization of the properties of existing materials with the discovery of new materials.